Year-on-year change in CPI in Turkey 2016-2024

 Soaring food prices

 Since 2020, food prices have increased significantly around the world, and Turkey is no exception.
-Although inflation has started to slow down recently, food prices in Turkey continue to go up steadily, increasing by 68.1 percent in June 2024 compared to the same month in the previous year.
-It is not surprising that food inflation has not simmered down, as the producer price index (PPI) of agricultural products skyrocketed in the country recently.
+Although inflation has started to slow down recently, food prices in Turkey continue to go up steadily, increasing by 48.6 percent in November 2024 compared to the same month in the previous year.
+It is not surprising that food inflation has not simmered down, as the producer price index (PPI) of agricultural products followed a constant increasing trend in the country over the past few years.